Some features of an ethics of tasting, good and bad

 Ethics of the meal; noise and silence

 Once in New York I went to a discussion and tasting of French wines.
 Participants sat at desk-like tables, and nothing but wine and water was on offer (though I was eventually able to get hold of some bread).
 Some of the attendees were taking notes, either for professional purposes or just out of habit—to give themselves something to do in between sips.
+(This was in an age before people blocked free moments by compulsively thumbing through cellphone messages.)
 All of us were paying inordinate attention to the qualities of the liquids we were sampling.
 And it struck me that in this way we were completely lost to wine, to its traditional role in society and as part of a meal.
 Wines have long been crafted to heighten our experience of certain foods at certain times and also to promote certain convivial kinds of social interactions (and also as a way of storing agricultural produce out of season and for protection against bad years, bad harvests).
 Now, in contemporary New York and many other cities, wines are also used, and perhaps some are crafted to be used, in this seemingly odd form of social interaction in which strangers come together to taste and learn.
 Of course many people who go to wine-tastings are also, as I was, interested in the social interaction and may be hoping to “meet someone”—someone who shares their tastes.

 I recall a time—before we were all swamped by globalization—when French people recently come to New York would remark critically or amusedly on our American habit of asking for a “doggy bag,” so that we could take home the leftovers.
 From the French perspective there could be no leftovers because in dining they were not ordering or consuming a quantity of food so much as they were engaging in an event—a meal, complete with conversation.
 When the meal was over, the experience was over, the only leftover there could be would be a prolonging of the experience, say, by taking a postprandial stroll or by recalling the flavors and conversation sometime in the future, in the course of another meal.